 While most elixirs served during The Great Experiment were terrible, a few good concoctions were enjoyed in that period.
-We exported the “American School of Drinking” to France, as Albert Stevens Crockett called it in his wonderful Old Waldorf Bar Days, and after Prohibition ended, we got in return beauties like the French 75—and, if you believe the legend, the Bloody Mary.
+We exported the “American School of Drinking” to France, as Albert Stevens Crockett called it in his wonderful "Old Waldorf Bar Days," and after Prohibition ended, we got in return beauties like the French 75—and, if you believe the legend, the Bloody Mary.

-Now the Bloody Mary needs no set of instructions, no discussion, since every cocktail aficionado in the country will swear that his or her own formula is the best and all others are simply wrong, misguided or malicious.
+Now, the Bloody Mary needs no set of instructions, no discussion, since every cocktail aficionado in the country will swear that his or her own formula is the best and all others are simply wrong, misguided or malicious.
 I, of course, will share with you my take on it, should you care to experiment a bit.

 The French 75 is another story, but the recipe can be made with cognac or gin.
 Though the bartenders at New Orleans’ acclaimed French 75 Bar are prepared to duel at dawn to protect the primacy of the cognac version, I would be a second for either camp; I like them equally.

 You can also enjoy the Sidecar, another classic from the Prohibition era.
-(Be warned: Some mixological historians think that it’s simply a Brandy Crusta re-branded.)
-Harry McElhone, in his pocket-sized tome ABC of Mixing Cocktails credits a man named MacGarry of the Buck’s Club in London with the invention, but respected cocktail author David Embury insists that it was created in Paris by a close friend.
+(Be warned: Some drink historians think that it’s simply a Brandy Crusta rebranded.)
+Harry McElhone, in his pocket-sized tome "ABC of Mixing Cocktails," credits a man named MacGarry of the Buck’s Club in London with the invention, but respected cocktail author David Embury insists that it was created in Paris by a close friend.
 For the sake of the holiday, let’s go with Embury’s version of history.
-And when you fix the drink, I hope you have the good sense to use French cognac and Cointreau, and—do I really need to say it?—fresh lemon juice.
+And when you fix the drink, I hope you have the good sense to use French cognac, Cointreau and—do I really need to say it?—fresh lemon juice.